Repairing an Old Home’s Brick Foundation

 Foundations of all types can be damaged by the freeze-thaw cycle, changes in soil moisture levels, tree roots, and drainage issues.
 The fact is, the ground is always shifting and changing, and your home’s foundation is liable to suffer for it, no matter what material it’s made of.

-Regardless of what is causing your brick foundation issues, Carolina Foundation Solutions can repair it.
+Regardless of what is causing your brick foundation issues, Carolina Foundation Solutions has the solution.
 Contact us to speak with a foundation expert today.

 Common Problems with Old Foundations & How to Repair Them